aidlran/librebase/packages/fs/README.md

 # @librebase/fs

-A content addressed file system protocol for Librebase.
+A content addressable file system protocol with an extensible codec system.

+## Usage

+Detailed documentation will be made available at [librebase.io](https://librebase.io).